mgagcode/tmi_scripts/docs/source/tmiserver_demo.rst

     docker network create tminet
     docker run --net tminet --name tmidb -v $(pwd)/datadir:/var/lib/postgresql/data -e POSTGRES_PASSWORD=qwerty -d postgres:11

+  * add `--restart=always` to the docker run command to have this container run every time the computer boots up

 * now create the required databases - you only need to do this **ONCE**